Skip to content

 Terminal block :

 This is the point of entry for the electrical current, and a good connection will ensure stable performance.
-The quality of the wires is also very important and will be discussed in a subsequent column.
+Solid, gold-plated terminals with the possibility of "banana" type connections will be a requirement here.
+The quality of the wires is also very important, and we'll come back to this in a subsequent column.

 The recovery circuit :

-As described above, it is used to balance the sound by distributing the work between the different elements.
-Crossovers are used because most individual loudspeakers are unable to cover the entire audio spectrum from low to high frequencies with acceptable relative volume and absence of distortion.
+As explained earlier, it serves to balance the sound by distributing the workload between the various elements.
+Crossovers are used because most individual speaker diaphragms are incapable of covering the entire audio spectrum from low to high frequencies, with acceptable relative volume and an absence of distortion and coloration.

-Rigid, with a massive magnet and a large voice coil will be the norm, but it should also be as light as possible in terms of its membrane.
-A heavy diaphragm will slow down the reaction to signals and delay the end of the movement as ordered by the amplifier, resulting in distortion...
+Rigid, with a massive magnet and an imposing voice coil will be the norm, and yet it must also be as light as possible in terms of its diaphragm.
+A heavy membrane will slow down the reaction to signals and delay the end of the movement as ordered by the amplifier, resulting in distortion...

-This is an auxiliary loudspeaker to get as much bass as possible.
-It is usually self-contained and in a separate box.
-It is often used in home theatre, and can sometimes be useful in stereo listening, but should be used sparingly.
+This is an auxiliary loudspeaker to obtain the deepest bass possible.
+It's usually self-contained in a separate box.
+It's often used in home theater, and can sometimes be useful in stereo listening, but should be used sparingly.
 This will be the subject of a separate review.

 The case :

 The cabinet forming a loudspeaker must be made of wood.
-Wood has a natural ability to absorb vibrations, which leaves room for the music.
-The plastic loudspeakers of the easy home theatre era with all the components in one kit will make any serious enthusiast break out in hives.
+Wood has a natural ability to absorb vibrations, leaving room only for the music.
+The plastic loudspeakers of the easy home theater era, with all components bought in a single box, will make any serious enthusiast break out in hives.
 What heresy!

-The cabinet will be of different designs depending on the tests carried out during its design.
+The case will come in a variety of designs, depending on the tests carried out during the design phase.

-• Closed: The loudspeaker has no openings and is completely sealed.
-It therefore uses only its front surface for propagation.
+The loudspeaker has no openings and is completely sealed.
+It uses only its front surface for propagation.

-• Bass Reflex: A port, sometimes referred to as a "power flow" port, is present at the front or rear to increase bass output.
-The use of a surface such as a wall is used to increase the output when a rear outlet is used.
-There is a third technique called "Down Firing" which uses the floor as a source of amplification.
+When a rear output is used, a surface such as a wall is used to accentuate output.
+There's a third technique, called "Down Firing", which uses the floor as a source of amplification.

-• Infinite Baffle: A less widespread principle, this concept is glued to the wall to use it as a resonance chamber.
-The result is a success in good family products, and the aesthetic/minimalist side will seduce many.
+A less widespread principle, this concept uses the wall as an external sounding board.
+The result is successful in products from good families, and the aesthetic/minimalist aspect will appeal to many.
+Sometimes referred to as "lifestyle".

-In conclusion, if the product is well designed, it will perform well regardless of the principle used.
+The conclusion is that, if the product is well designed, it will perform well, whatever the principle used.

 Aesthetics

-In this day and age, tastes are becoming more refined, so although this factor of personal preference has nothing to do with performance, the choice of finishes and shapes is the final consideration for purchase, but while we are on the subject of indulgence, let's add the sense of sight to the sound!
+In this day and age, tastes are becoming more refined, so, although this factor of personal preference has nothing to do with performance, there are a variety of finishes and shapes to choose from.
+This will be the final consideration for the purchase, but as long as we're indulging ourselves, let's add the sense of sight to that of hearing!

 The last word